ShubhamSalokhe/REGex-Tasks/Leaf-Classification/README.md

 Leaf Classification
-We Used  10 classification technique and printing their results.
+<br>We Used  10 classification technique and printing their results.
 These will perform much better after tuning their Hyperparameters, this gives you a decent ballpark idea.

 - KNeighborsClassifier
 - SVC(Support Vector Classifier)